 Callahj was born on August 22, 2001 in Boston, MA to Janine Henry and the late Calvin Lewis Langford.
 He returned to the Lord on August 4, 2019.

-To send flowers in memory of Callahj Jaden Henry, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Callahj Jaden Henry, please visit our Heartfelt Sympathies Store.

 As a child, Callahj spent time with his family in the South End, Roxbury and Dorchester neighborhoods.
 Callahj was a very respectful, humorous and compassionate young man.
 He had many friends and was always a loyal friend to all of them.
 At the age of three, Callahj learned how to ride a bike.
 Callahj was very adventurous and at the age of four, he learned how to ride dirt bikes.
 Callahj was an excellent swimmer and learned how to swim at a young age.
 Callahj had taught himself how to repair bicycles and dirt bikes, and in turn, became the neighborhood “bike mechanic.”

 Callahj loved reptiles, insects, and animals.
 He was such a great caretaker to his animals that he began to teach others as well as share information on the fine art of keeping pets.
 Franklin Park Zoo was a favorite place for him to visit.
 He enjoyed playing a variety of sports, including basketball in various communities.

 Callahj was known for having a beautiful smile that would brighten up any room he entered.
 He was always the “man of the house” and took care of everyone, especially the younger kids who came to visit.
 Callahj was so loving and kindhearted, with a beautiful personality.
 When Callahj would enter the room, we were all filled with the joy of his presence and the goodness of his heart.

 Callahj kept himself busy by involving himself in various community programs such as Big Business Program at the Lee School, Pop Warner Football, and the Architect Program sponsored by Wentworth Institute.